mohamedtaha77/Fake-News-Detection-App/README.md

-# 📰 Fake News Detection Web App - Elevvo NLP Internship
+# 📰 Fake News Detection Web App

 This is a clean and interactive **Fake News Detector App** built with **Streamlit**.
 It classifies news articles as either **Fake** or **Real**.